Contact sheet, photos by T.

 My priority is to find a job, any job that will pay the rent and also allow time for what I call 'my work' even though it consists mostly of ideas for work.
 I'm hired as a sales assistant in a leather fashion shop on the Edgeware Road and in quiet moments (of which there are many) I draw my two fellow workers and the stern, slender Swedish manageress always dressed in tight kinky leather top to toe.
 This job doesn't last very long and is only one of many that, with freedom as my hidden agenda, I take on in my search for the perfect mindless bread-winning activity.
 As I begin to feel at ease in my neighbourhood, a house on Adelaide Road and a nearby pub called The Prince Consort become the hub of my social life.

-What is it about me and Older Man?
-Make that charismatic older man.
-Preferably dominant, as well as charismatic older man.
-Must I accept tedious Sigmund's explanation?
-The father, always the father, or the mother, at the root of our troubled sexy psyches?
+What was it about Older Men?
+Charismatic, dominant older men.
+Must I accept Sigmund's tedious explanations?
+The father, always the father at the root of our troubled sexy psyches.
 How boring.
-I have a better theory: past lives.
-In one of my past lives (Egypt?)
-I had a passionate love relationship with an older man.
-We were totally meant for each other.
-Then I betrayed him with a younger man, just for fun.
-My true love never forgave me and swore to punish me in future lives until I learned the lesson.
-That's why I fall for older men who respond to me, to some extent, but are somehow inaccessible or unavailable.
-Wait: my theory doesn't apply to Reg since,lthough definitely older was not dominant and was both available and accessible.
-Allright there may be a few glitches in my theory but they could be ironed out if I had the time or inclination.
-Anyway my theory is no longer valid since I'm now an Older Woman and any man appreciably older would have to have one foot or both feet in the grave.
+I have another theory: past lives.
+In one of my past lives (Egypt of course) I had a passionate relationship with an older man, we were meant for each other.
+Then I betrayed him with a younger man, for fun.
+My lover never forgave me and swore to punish me in future lives until I learned the lesson.
+So I fall for older men who respond but are inaccessible or unavailable.
+The theory doesn't apply to Reg who, although older,. was not dominant and was both available and accessible.
+Allright maybe the theory is crap.

-But that was then and young poet was instantly forgotten when I came under the spell of a certain charismatic, dominant older man.
-I can talk about him now because he's no longer on this planet.
-He deserves a book all to himself instead of featuring only as a character in my story.
-If he had written his autobiography, I would have had only a very small part in the last few chapters and being discreet, he might not have mentioned me at all.
+But then I came under the spell of a certain charismatic older man and I can talk about him now because he's no longer on this planet.
+T deserves a book all to himself but if he had written his autobiography I would have played only a small part in the last few chapters and, being discreet, he might not have mentioned me at all.
 Never mind, eh?
 That's what he'd say.
-I raise a toast to you, dear T, all the lives you touched are grateful to have shared your table.

 "Contacts" - Acrylic on canvas.
 NdA